Intermodalics/pickit-docs/docs/documentation/picking/temporarily-avoid-unpicked-objects.rst

 On occasions, it happens that an object detected by Pickit cannot be picked by the robot.
 A typical example is when the gripper is not strong enough to establish a firm pick on an object that is locked in place by neighboring parts.

-In these situations, it is important to prevent the robot from repeatedly going to the same "hard to pick" object, and potentially get stuck in an endless loop.
+In these situations, it is important to prevent the robot from repeatedly going to the same hard to pick object, and potentially get stuck in an endless loop.
 By reaching out to other pickable objects instead of insisting on a hard pick, the application moves forward, cycle time becomes more consistent, and the hard to pick object eventually can become pickable.

 This is the purpose of the **temporarily avoid unpicked objects** functionality.